Andreas Govas

+Andreas Govas (born 21 July 1989) is an Australian former soccer player who played as a midfielder.

 Club career

 Govas trained at the Victorian Institute of Sport alongside Paul Giannou, Matthew Spiranovic, Adrian Leijer, Leigh Broxham, Milos Lujic, Dimitri Hatzimouratis and Matthew Theodore, where he was coached by Ernie Merrick.
 Following his apprenticeship at the Victorian Institute of Sport, Govas was invited for a one-day trial with the Australian Institute of Sport and was not ultimately not selected, however, this followed by earning a contract with Portsmouth's Academy and Reserves.

 Portsmouth

 Govas signed his first professional contract with Premier League outfit Portsmouth F.C. for the 2007–08 season, joining the club's Academy and Reserves teams under director Paul Hart.
 On 27 October 2007, he appeared in a game for the Academy.
 On 12 November 2007, Govas appeared for the Academy team in another game.
 On 17 December 2007, Govas made his last appearance of the year in a game for Portsmouth's Academy.
 On 23 January 2008, he was an unused substitute in a 1–0 home loss for Portsmouth's reserves against West Ham United.
 On 19 February 2008, he appeared again for the reserves.
 On 21 April 2008, Govas appeared for the Academy team and made his last appearance for the club.
 In July 2008, he departed Portsmouth to join Greek club Apollon Kalamarias.